Our Latest Blogs

 During the ICL surgery procedure, the eye surgeon creates tiny micro incisions close to the cornea to allow positioning of the lens amid the iris and the natural iris.
 The surgeon implants the lens through these micro incisions, and the implants unfold.
 When the ICL implant is developed, the experienced surgeon places the edge of the lens behind the iris and is invisible.
 After the procedure; patients are prescribed the eye drops to use at home to get the results within 24 hours post-surgery.

-• ICL and LASIK – the recovery
+Implantable Collamer Lenses and LASIK – the Recovery

 Recovery from LASIK or ICL surgery requires no time; doctors will advise you to limit your activities and avoid swimming pools or heavy exercises that may cause perspirations to drip into your eyes.
 After both surgeries, you may feel burning or mild pain in the eyes; however, that discomfort is not severe and will resolve in some time.
-After surgery, you might also experience some blurred vision that would be clear by the second-day post-surgery.
+After surgery, you might also experience some blurred vision that would be clear by the second day post-surgery.

-If you are confused regarding which one is best for you out of Implantable collamer lens surgery and LASIK surgery, there are two main factors.
+If you are confused regarding which one is best for you out of Implantable Collamer Lens surgery and LASIK surgery, there are two main factors.
 First is your current eyeglass prescription and second, what is best in terms of safety.
 Many top eye surgeons agree that Implantable collamer lenses are a more invasive surgery procedure than LASIK and should be reserved for patients who are not perfect candidates for LASIK surgery.
 Out of the two, LASIK is the most common and affordable option for people because it does not include intraocular risks linked with ICL surgery.
 Since LASIK is the most available and more experienced doctors are equipped to perform it, it is also an affordable option for all.
 If you are a suitable candidate, your eye surgeon will advise LASIK or ICL.
 It is best to consult the experienced ophthalmologist in Gurgaon, Dr. Deepa Gupta, to know which option is best for you out of the two.
 If you are a good candidate or prefer it over LASIK, they may advise you on the course of action that gives the best outcomes for your condition.

-Why to choose Lal Eye Care in Delhi NCR?
+Why To Choose Lal Eye Care in Delhi NCR?

 Schedule your appointment with Dr. Deepa Gupta at Lal Eye Care in Delhi NCR if you are interested in receiving either of the two procedures LASIK or ICL.
 The clinic is committed to giving millions of people the freedom to live without glasses.
 The experienced eye surgeon provides laser eyesight and improves many lives by offering the best and most advanced methods.
 The eye center provides highly customized and advanced eye care services and is known for the best LASIK surgery in Gurgaon.
 Dr. Deepa Gupta is an expert in corneal transplant, including DALK and DSAEK, and possesses expertise in various refractive and corneal surgeries.

-1. Should I do LASIK or ICL?
+1. Should I do LASIK or ICL (Implantable Collamer Lenses)?

 It is best to consult an expert eye surgeon to know which one is best for you.
-The specialist doctor will determine and evaluate your condition, and will tell you the best option that will give long-lasting results.
+The specialist doctor will determine and evaluate your condition and will tell you the best option that will give long-lasting results.
 Both LASIK and ICL surgeries are good on their terms.
 If you are not suitable for LASIK, the eye doctor will recommend you choose ICL.

 1. Are lens implants better than LASIK?